 No account of the battle of Culloden would be complete without mention of the Duke of Cumberland’s ‘new’ bayonet drill that was supposedly introduced to his infantry battalions while they were in camp in Aberdeen and Strathbogie prior to the final battle with the Jacobites on Culloden Moor in April 1746.

-The first mention of a new method of using the bayonet to deal with the Jacobite highlanders armed with sword and targe was from a letter published in the April 1746 edition of The Scots Magazine.
-The letter was from a soldier who claimed to have fought at Culloden under Cumberland and he gave an account of the battle and the new bayonet tactic that has been repeatedly told in accounts of the battle ever since:
+In a letter published in the April 1746 edition of The Scots Magazine, a soldier who claimed to have fought at Culloden under Cumberland mentioned a new method of using the bayonet to combat the Jacobite highlanders who were armed with sword and targe.
+This account of the battle and the innovative bayonet tactic has been retold in various histories of the battle ever since:

 The next was, the direction given about the use of the bayonet.
 The alteration was mighty little, but of the last consequence.
 Before this, the bayonet-man attacked the sword-man right fronting him now the left-hand bayonet attacked the sword fronting his next right-hand man.
 He was then covered by the enemy’s shield where open on his left, and the enemy’s right open to him.
 This manner made an essential difference, staggered the enemy, who were not prepared to alter their way of fighting, and destroyed them in a manner rather to be conceived than told.1